Creating a culture of innovation to encourage employees to share ideas is the best way a company can achieve innovation success.

-About Swan Vesta:
+About Swan Vesta

-Capturing idea and its implementation:
+Capturing employee idea and its implementation

 In the early 1900s, a factory worker approached the leadership of Swan Vesta with an amazing idea.
-He proposed that his idea could possibly save the company millions of pounds.
+He believed that his idea could possibly save the company millions of pounds.

-Although the idea was initially disregarded, the worker was later given a few minutes to present his concept to the board.
-His idea was to stop using the sandpaper strike on both sides of the matchbox and start using it only on one side.
+Although they disregard the idea initially, the worker was later given a few minutes to present his concept to the board.
+And, he explained how they must stop using the sandpaper strike on both sides of the matchbox and start using it only on one side.

-The company’s board accepted the idea and began using the strike only on one side of the box.
-The sandpaper had a layer of phosphorus on it that made igniting possible.
-Using the chemical on one side, cut down the cost of manufacturing the matches.
+The sandpaper used on one side had a layer of phosphorus that made igniting possible.
+Using the layer on one side enabled the company to cut down the cost of chemicals and manufacturing the matches.